INSTRUCTIONS TO AUTHORS

-International Journal of Morphology (Revista Internacional de Morfología), Print ISSN 0717-9367; Online ISSN 0717-9502 an official publication of the Chilean Society of Anatomy, Argentine Association of Anatomy and Panamerican Association of Anatomy.
+The International Journal of Morphology (Revista Internacional de Morfología), Print ISSN 0717-9367; Online ISSN 0717-9502 an official publication of the Chilean Society of Anatomy, Argentine Association of Anatomy and Panamerican Association of Anatomy.
 It is the continuation of Revista Chilena de Anatomía (Chilean Anatomical Journal) and is published quarterly.
 The four issues published yearly constitute one volume.
-This journal covers anatomy in all its aspects-gross, histologic and developmental, as applied to medical practice, as well as morphological aspects of molecular, cellular, systems, or evolutionary biology.
+This journal covers morphology in all its aspects, Gross Anatomy, Histology and Developmental Biology, as well as human and animals morphological aspects, including Celular, Molecular, systems or Evolutionary Biology.
 Reviews, short and brief communications and Letters to the Editor are also accepted.

 All articles submitted to International Journal of Morphology must be original.
-In letters to the Editor, signed by all the authors, it should be expressly declared that all manuscripts must be approved by all authors, may not have been published previously either in whole or partly, except in abstract form, and may not be under consideration by any other journal.
+In letters to the Editor, signed by all the authors, it should be expressly declared that all manuscripts must be approved by all authors, may not have been published or previously sent either in full or a part thereof, except in abstract form, and may not be under consideration by any other journal.

 Electronic submission of articles.
 The manuscripts should be sent by email (Text and tables in word format and figures in jpg format at 300 dpi).

 References: Maximum 25 references.
-Text references to literature should be arranged chronologically by author′s last name, following the standards of the journal′s technical format.
+Text references to literature should be arranged alphabetical by author′s last name, following the standards of the journal′s technical format.
 Every author should be named in the References.
-When there are more than two authors, use the first author′s name and et al..
-When references are made to more than one paper by the same author, published in the same year, refer them to as a, b, c, etc. along with the year of publications in parenthesis, only in the first quotation.
+In the text, when there are more than two authors, use the first author′s name and et al acompanied by the year of publication in parenthesis.
+When references are made to more than one paper by the same author, published in the same year, refer them to as a, b, c, etc. along with the year of publications in parenthesis.
 The year should be repeated in each citation if the author has more than one article mentioned.